Minuteman Missile National Historic Site:

-Minuteman Missile National Historic Site has three locations that visitors can enjoy: the Visitor Center, the Launch Facility/missile silo, and the Launch Control Facility.
-To enjoy everything that Minuteman Missile has to offer, please read the information below.
+Minuteman Missile National Historic Site has three separate locations that visitors can enjoy: the park visitor center, the Launch Facility/missile silo, and the Launch Control Facility.
+Minuteman Missile National Historic Site is open for visitation throughout the year (see Operating Hours and Seasons).
+To experience everything that Minuteman Missile has to offer, please read the information below.

 The Visitor Center

-The Visitor Center is located 75 miles East of Rapid City on Interstate-90 (I-90), off Exit 131.
-Once off the Interstate, there will be a Conoco gas station.
-The Visitor Center shares the parking with the gas station, on the southern side.
-For hours of operation please click here...
+The Visitor Center is located 75 miles east of Rapid City on Interstate-90 (I-90), just off exit 131.
+Once off the Interstate, there will be a large Conoco gas station.
+The Visitor Center shares the parking with the gas station, and is located on the south side of the parking lot.

-Tickets for the Launch Control Facility tours are available at the Visitor Center and given on a first come, first served basis with a limit of 6 people per tour.
+Tickets for Ranger-guided tours of the Launch Control Facility are available at the Visitor Center and given out on a first come, first served basis with a limit of 6 people per tour.

 Launch Control Facility: Delta- 01

-For visitors wanting to visit the Delta-01, Launch Control Facility, the Visitor Center should be your first destination.
+For visitors wanting to visit the Delta-01 Launch Control Facility, the Visitor Center should be your first destination.
 Tickets for these tours are in high demand and space is limited.
-Tickets are given out, in person, at the Visitor Center, on a first come, first served basis on the day the tours are given.
+Tickets are issued at the Visitor Center on a first come, first served basis on the day of the tour.
 After obtaining tickets, visitors will be given directions to the tour location.
-No reservations, before the day of the tour, are taken for these tours.
-(Large groups must call at least 2-3 weeks before visiting this site.
-The Park phone number is: 605-433-5552)
+Large groups must call at least 2-3 weeks prior to visiting the site.
+To reach a ranger, please dial 605-433-5552, option 0.

 Launch Facility/ Missile Silo: Delta-09

-Is located 1/4th mile south of I-90 off exit 116.
-It is approximately 15 miles west the Visitor Center or 6 miles east of Wall, SD.
+Is located 1/4 mile south of I-90 at exit 116.
+It is approximately 15 miles west of the Visitor Center or 6 miles east of Wall, SD.
 This site is all above ground and is self-guided.
 The gate is open all year from 8 AM to 4:30 PM, Mountain Time.
 (Weather permitting)